uwmadisoncals/cals-main-plugins/all-in-one-event-calendar/readme.txt

 == Changelog ==

+= Version 2.5.37 =
+* Fixed: Exporting as XML wasn't working as expected.
+* Fixed compatibility with PHP 5.2 and 5.3.

 = Version 2.5.36 =
-* Updating and fixing compatibility with CSV addon
+* Updating and fixing compatibility with CSV addon.

 = Version 2.5.35 =
 * Bumping version